samvera/hyrax/README.md

 Otherwise, to compile ffmpeg yourself, see the [ffmpeg compilation guide](https://trac.ffmpeg.org/wiki/CompilationGuide).

+Once ffmpeg has been installed, enable transcoding by setting `config.enable_ffmpeg = true` in `config/initializers/hyrax.rb`.
+You may also configure the location of ffmpeg using `config.ffmpeg_path`.

 ## Environments

 Note here that the following commands assume you're setting up Hyrax in a development environment (using the Rails built-in development environment).
 If you're setting up a production or production-like environment, you may wish to tell Rails that by prepending `RAILS_ENV=production` to the commands that follow, e.g., `rails`, `rake`, `bundle`, and so on.